sul-dlss/argo/README.md

 # Argo

 Argo is the administrative interface to the Stanford Digital Repository.
-It uses Blacklight and ActiveFedora to expose the repository contents, and DorServices to enable editing and updating.

-## Getting Started
+## Installation

+### System Requirements

-Install Java 1.8 (or newer) JRE (and also the JDK on Mac OSX).
+1. Install Java 1.8 JRE (and also the JDK on Mac OSX).
 It is required for the version of Solr in use. http://java.com/en/download/

-Install Ruby 2.2.2 or later (e.g., via rvm or rbenv).
+2. Install Ruby 2.2.2 (e.g., via rvm or rbenv).

+3. Install PhantomJS.
 The Argo tests use [Poltergeist](https://github.com/teampoltergeist/poltergeist), which depends on [PhantomJS](http://phantomjs.org/download.html).
 The Poltergeist project maintains installation instructions for PhantomJS, see: https://github.com/teampoltergeist/poltergeist#installing-phantomjs